JOP - Java Optimized Processor

 BlockGen

-converts Alter memory initialization files to VHDL files for a Xilinx FPGA.
+converts Altera memory initialization files to VHDL files for a Xilinx FPGA.

 JOPizer

 links a Java application and converts the class information to the format that JOP expects (a .jop file).
-JOPizer uses the bytecode engineering library (BCEL).
+JOPizer uses the bytecode engineering library4 (BCEL).

 3.1.3 Simulation